You Verified the Signature. Great. Now What?

 }

 Quick note on that Math.abs call.
-You want absolute difference, not just checking if the timestamp is in the past.
+You want the absolute difference, in both directions.
 A webhook with a timestamp 10 minutes in the future is equally suspicious; it means either someone is messing with the payload or there's a serious clock sync issue on the sender's side.

 When Timestamps Aren't Enough